 From your earliest years, you are thought that when you make mistakes you deserve to get punished for it.

-You got yelled at, criticized, told you are defective, or “not good enough”.
+You got yelled at, criticized, or had been told you are defective, or “not good enough”.

 You are laughed at and scorned by guardians and teachers and your peers because you failed to meet up to their expectations.